Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 High cost

-No 160MHz channel support, limited Wi-Fi customization
+No 160MHz channel support on the 5GHz band in Wi-Fi 6/6E hardware, limited Wi-Fi customization

-No cross Wi-Fi standard hardware compatibility
+No cross-Wi-Fi standard hardware compatibility

 Bulky design